Evaluate What You Can't Evaluate: Unassessable Quality for Generated Response: Dataset Construction

 \section{Dataset Construction}

 For the existing meta-evaluation datasets (i.e., Topical-Chat and Persona-Chat) constructed by ~\citet{mehri2020usr}, we manually annotate the types (i.e., open-ended and closed-ended) of examples.
-The standard for annotation is to mark as closed-ended if the response to be generated according to the dialogue history and facts provided does not have semantic diversity, otherwise it is open-ended.
-The labels are annotated based on the dialogue history when no facts or external knowledge bases.
-As shown in Table~\ref{tab:sta}, almost all of examples of existing meta-evaluation dialogue datasets are open-ended examples.
-It is necessary to construct new evaluators evaluation dataset that includes closed-ended examples.
-Therefore, we construct two new adversarial meta-evaluation datasets KdConv-ADV and DSTC7-ADV.
-The statistical results of the datasets are shown in Table~\ref{tab:sta}.
+The standard for annotation is to mark as closed-ended if the response to be generated does not have semantic diversity according to the dialogue history and facts provided, otherwise it is open-ended.
+The labels are annotated based on the dialogue history when no facts.
+We construct two new adversarial meta-evaluation datasets KdConv-ADV and DSTC7-ADV that include lots of closed-ended examples.
+The statistical results of the datasets are shown in Table~\ref{tab:sta} (Appendix~\ref{app:results}).
+We can observe that the datasets we built contains a large number of closed-ended instances with adversarial examples, which can test the reliability of different evaluators on closed-ended examples and the stability on adversarial examples.
+Datasets KdConv-ADV and DSTC7-ADV are derived from KdConv and DSTC7-AVSD, respectively.